 However the answer is all about how long you can maintain the attention of your clients.
 The general rule of thumb is that your client is going to start losing the attention battle after about 20 minutes.

 - Create Emotional Engagement with the use of story.
-When told properly a story presents real characters each with a goal and the conflict to push through to get there. the conflict and struggle is what we naturally gravitate towards and once we are emotionally engaged, our attention spans extend significantly.
+When told properly a story presents real characters each with a goal and the conflict to push through to get there.
+The conflict and struggle is what we naturally gravitate towards and once we are emotionally engaged, our attention spans extend significantly.
 But once the emotional engagement drops, the clock starts ticking again.
+This is how Hollywood keep you on the edge of your seat.
+There is intrigue and constant risk!

 - The second is to get the audience involved.
 This is where the time required to practice skills needs to be set aside or other ways of engaging the audience are needed.
-Workshops … work for this reason due to the high amount of audience engagement albeit at significantly reduced teaching/learning.
+Workshops … work for this reason due to the high amount of audience engagement throughout the skill development process.

 Long story short—there isn’t a golden time, but remember if you can’t teach your lesson within 20 minutes, you’re going to have to make sure that you have some way to engage your audience further to make sure that your training is effective.